awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-prerequisites.md

   ```

   To learn how to generate and attach an Amazon S3 bucket policy, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.
-+ If you are creating a blue/green deployment, or you have specified an optional Classic Load Balancer, Application Load Balancer, or Network Load Balancer in the deployment group for an in\-place deployment, you have created a VPC using Amazon VPC that contains at least two subnets\. \(AWS CodeDeploy uses Elastic Load Balancing, which requires all instances in a load balancer group to be in a single VPC\.\)
++ If you are creating a blue/green deployment, or you have specified an optional Classic Load Balancer, Application Load Balancer, or Network Load Balancer in the deployment group for an in\-place deployment, you have created a VPC using Amazon VPC that contains at least two subnets\. \(CodeDeploy uses Elastic Load Balancing, which requires all instances in a load balancer group to be in a single VPC\.\)

   If you have not created a VPC yet, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/ExerciseOverview.html)\.
 + If you are creating a blue/green deployment, you have configured a Classic Load Balancer, Application Load Balancer, or Network Load Balancer in Elastic Load Balancing and used it to register the instances that make up your original environment\.